Feel-ix-343/markdown-oxide/docs/Markdown Oxide Docs/v0/References/v0 Features Reference.md

 - ^implDailyNoteComp

-    Daily Note completions relative to the current date
+    Daily Note link completions using natural language relative to the current date

     - <details>
         <summary>...for wikilinks</summary>